 Kaukauna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kaukauna is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kaukauna who work in office and administrative support (14.02%), sales jobs (8.79%), and management occupations (6.96%).

-The citizens of Kaukauna are slightly better educated than the national average of 21.84% for all cities and towns, with 22.05% of adults in Kaukauna having a bachelor's degree or advanced degree.
+The education level of Kaukauna citizens is a little higher than the average for US cities and towns: 22.05% of adults in Kaukauna have at least a bachelor's degree.

 The per capita income in Kaukauna in 2010 was $28,827, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $115,308 for a family of four.
 However, Kaukauna contains both very wealthy and poor people as well.

 The people who call Kaukauna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kaukauna residents report their race to be White, followed by Native American.
 Important ancestries of people in Kaukauna include German, Dutch, Irish, Polish, and Norwegian.

 The most common language spoken in Kaukauna is English.
 Other important languages spoken here include Spanish and Italian.